 - You may request to remove your User Content and cease being a participant in supplier-connection.net at any time.
 If you choose to remove your User Content, your User Content will no longer be displayed on the supplier-connection.net platform, but Supplier Connection may, if it so chooses, archive and retain copies of your User Content.
 In addition, Supplier Connection may continue to use User Content as provided in Section 6 above.

 - NEITHER IBM NOR THE PARTICIPATING MEMBERS ARE RESPONSIBLE FOR USER CONTENT OR THE ACCURACY OF ANY USER CONTENT POSTED.
 USERS SHALL REMAIN SOLELY RESPONSIBLE FOR THE USER CONTENT THEY POST.
 USER CONTENT DOES NOT REPRESENT THE VIEWS OR OPINIONS OF IBM OR THE PARTICIPATING MEMBERS.
-NEITHER IBM NOR THE PARTICIPATING MEMBERS GUARANTEE THAT ANY USER CONTENT IS CORRECT OR ACCURATE AND NEITHER IBM NOR THE PARTICIPATING MEMBERS ENDORSE ANY USER CONTENT.
+NEITHER IBM NOR THE PARTICIPATING MEMBERS GUARANTEE THAT ANY USER CONTENT IS CORRECT OR ACCURATE AND NEITHER IBM NOR THE PARTICIPATING MEMBERS CONFIRM ANY USER CONTENT.

 - USE OF THIS SITE IS AT YOUR SOLE RISK.
 SUPPLIER-CONNECTION.NET